-Note that in California, all drivers are required to have a minimum of $5,000 in coverage for property damage (to repair your vehicle), $15,000 in bodily injury coverage per person (to cover your medical costs, lost earnings, pain and suffering, etc.), and $30,000 in bodily injury coverage per accident (when multiple are injured in the accident, this is the total that is split among all of them).
+In California, for example, all drivers are required to have a minimum of $5,000 in coverage for property damage (to repair your vehicle), $15,000 in bodily injury coverage per person (to cover your medical costs, lost earnings, pain and suffering, etc.), and $30,000 in bodily injury coverage per accident (when multiple are injured in the accident, this is the total that is split among all of them).

 #12.
-(Bonus Question) If I do need a personal injury lawyer, how do I hire the best?
+(Bonus question) If I do need a personal injury lawyer, how do I choose the best?

 Here are the top qualities to look for in a great personal injury lawyer:

-Not all personal injury attorneys handle traffic accident cases.
-Some focus on medical malpractice cases, slip-and-fall accidents or work-related injuries.
-Make sure any attorney you are considering works with people specifically injured in traffic accidents.
+For example, not all personal injury attorneys specialize in traffic accident cases.
+Some focus on medical malpractice, slip-and-fall accidents or work-related injuries.
+So if you were injured in a traffic accident, make sure any attorney you are considering works with people specifically injured in traffic accidents.

-The bottom line is that you want to hire an injury attorney who you trust.
+The bottom line is that you want to hire an attorney whom you trust.
 How did you feel when you first saw their website, or talked to them, or saw one of their videos?
 Do their statements resonate with your values?
-Do they seem like someone you can trust with your medical history and personal details? – because that’s what you’ll have to share with your personal injury lawyer to get fair compensation for your case.
+Do they seem like someone you can trust with your medical history and personal details?
+Because that’s what you’ll need to share with your lawyer in order to get fair compensation for your case.

-Hire a personal injury attorney if you have:
+You probably need a personal injury lawyer if you have:

 You need to focus on recovering from your injuries.